 “Volume level and length of listening are the two things that need to be balanced to prevent noise-induced (or sound-induced) hearing damage from headphones or earbuds,” according to audiologist Sharon A. Sandridge, PhD.

 “Listening at 80% volume for a maximum of 90 minutes at a time is the general rule of thumb,” she says.
 “It really is an inverse relationship between how long and how loud.
 If you are listening for an amount of time longer than 90 minutes, the volume should be reduced so that the longer you listen, the lower the volume.”

 Aside from volume and length of listening, the particular listening device you’re using can also make a difference.

 There are three types of ear listening devices, each with their own benefits and drawbacks.

 - Earbuds allow more outside noise to enter your ear, which could be safer if you’re outdoors, near traffic or in close quarters with other people.
-“However, people tend to increase the volume to dangerous levels in areas with a lot of ambient noise,” Dr. Sandridge says.
+“However, people tend to increase the volume to dangerous levels in areas with a lot of ambient noise,” Dr. Sandridge notes.

 - Isolating earbuds have rubber tips that seal the ear canal.
-They’re good for blocking outside sounds but can be dangerous for runners or cyclists who need to be aware of their surroundings.
+They’re good for blocking outside sounds, but can be dangerous for runners or cyclists who need to be aware of their surroundings.

 No matter the design you choose, Dr. Sandridge says people shouldn’t be afraid to spend a little extra for better earpieces.